-1 Goal Name Support Affordable Housing Goal Affordable housing projects supported by the NRV HOME Consortium will include: Description Stroubles Ridge (Montgomery County): New construction by Community Housing Partners of 20 single-family affordable homeownership units.
-9-10 are anticipated to be affordable HOME units.
-Historic Leggett Building Revitalization (City of Radford): Revitalization of an historic mixed-use downtown building to include 12 apartments, 7 of which will be affordable.
-Claremont School Redevelopment (Pulaski County): Redevelopment of a vacant middle school into 23 apartment units, 6 of which will be NRV HOME units.
-A new building will also be constructed onsite with 36 non-HOME affordable apartment units.
-Floyd Townhomes Project (Floyd County): New construction by Habitat for Humanity of the New River Valley of 7 homeownership opportunities for LMI families.
-Affordable Housing Initiatives: Anticipated affordable housing development activities, still in the planning phases.
-This may include the Legacy on Main Project (Montgomery County): New rental construction of 56 rental units for LMI households.
-4-5 are anticipated to be affordable HOME units.
-Affordable housing projects supported through Town of Blacksburg CDBG include: Stroubles Ridge (Montgomery County): New construction by Community Housing Partners of 20 single-family affordable homeownership units.
-All 20 units will be supported by CDBG investment.
-Long-term affordability will be maintained through the New River Home Trust (new Community Land Trust).
-Scattered site homeownership opportunities through the new Community Land Trust.
-Housing Resiliency Grants of approximately \$5,000 to assist homeowners with critical home repairs.
+Goal Name Support Affordable Housing Goal Affordable housing projects supported by the NRV HOME Consortium will include: Description Merrimac Project in Montgomery County: New construction by Community Housing Partners of 49 units, with 41 single family homes and 4 duplex buildings.
+The development includes 30 HOME assisted units.
+The HOME units will be restricted to persons earning less than or equal to 80% of the Area Median Income Historic Leggett Building Revitalization project in the City of Radford: Revitalization of an historic mixed-use downtown building to include 12 apartments, 5 of which will be HOME units.
+Claremont School Redevelopment in Pulaski County: Redevelopment of a vacant middle school into 23 apartment units, 11 of which will be HOME units.
+A new building will also be constructed onsite with 36 non-HOME apartment units. • Floyd Townhomes Project in Floyd County: Seven new construction homeownership opportunities for LMI families, in partnership with Habitat for Humanity of the New River Valley. a duplex or townhome development in Giles County, creating 4 new units for Habitat homebuyers Affordable housing projects supported through Town of Blacksburg CDBG include: The Legacy on Main Project, which will use both CDBG and LITHC investments to create 56 rental units for LMI households CDBG investment in the Merrimac Project, creating new homeownership opportunities with long-term affordability through the development of a new Community Land Trust.
+Scattered site homeownership opportunities through the new Community Land Trust Housing Resiliency Grants of up to \$5,000 to assist homeowners with critical home repairs

 2 Goal Name Prevent and End Homelessness Goal Description The Town of Blacksburg will invest CDBG Public Service funds to support homelessness services provided by two local non-profits, New River Community Action and the Women's Resource Center of the New River Valley 3 Goal Name Support Non-Homeless Special Needs Goal Description Assistance will support the provision of quality child care at Valley Interfaith Child Care Center for LMI working families in Blacksburg.
-Community Gardening opportunities for LMI families will be supported by the non-profit Live, Work, Eat Grow.
+Community Gardening opportunities for LMI families will be supported through three local gardens operated by the non-profit Live, Work, Eat Grow.